 Can the urban social conflict explain a spatial variability of voting preferences in an urban area?

-In most of electoral geography works urban areas play a role of homogenous spatial-analytical unit.
+In most electoral geography works, urban areas play a role of homogenous spatial-analytical unit.
 Actually, the voting preferences in urban areas are spatially distributed heterogeneously.
 In general, a city does not take a big deal of electoral geography research attention.
-The goal of the paper is to take a look into voting behaviour inside the boundaries of city of Warsaw.
-Instead of traditional explanation of spatial distribution of voting behaviour by distribution of socio-economic status the paper attempts to investigate whether there are any other spatial variables - typical for urban sociology and urban geography - that might explain voting behaviour in the space of city.
+The aim of the paper is to take a look into voting behaviour inside the boundaries of the city of Warsaw.
+Instead of the traditional explanation of spatial distribution of voting behaviour by distribution of socio-economic status, the paper attempts to investigate whether there are any other spatial variables - typical for urban sociology and urban geography - that might explain voting behaviour in the space of the city.
 The study is based on the 2015 general election in Poland.

 Monika